Bicycle Accident Lawyers

 - We take on bicycle accident cases with serious injuries on a contingency fee basis – no fees unless we win for you.

-- We have 15 years of experience negotiating fair settlements and in court.
+- We have over 15 years of experience negotiating fair settlements and in court.
 We are extremely familiar with the processes, and how to achieve justice in bicycle accident injury cases.

 - If another driver has injured you due to negligent driving conduct, speeding, distracted driving, drunk driving, or aggressive driving, we believe you deserve the maximum in compensation.

 - First and foremost, we believe you deserve personal service, genuine care, and we ensure our clients are cared for, supported, and consistently informed of case progress, from start to finish.

 The number of bicycle accidents in Maryland continues to rise.
 With more residents in the DMV choosing to cycle, the risk of being seriously injured is high.
 Statistics released by the Maryland Department of Transportation reveals the shocking numbers of injuries and deaths.
 In the most recent year:

 - 5 fatal bicycle crashes

 - 603 injury crashes